 To support & reward

-the outstanding talent of young performers across a variety of categories and sectors, and to assist and encourage challenged young performers to keep their dreams alive.
+the outstanding talent of young people across a variety of categories and sectors, and to assist and encourage young people from all walks of life to keep their dreams alive.

 “YEAA is nurturing and shaping the future of young talent in a diverse and inspirational way”

 The LATCH Project

 Young Entertainers Academy Awards 2024

 Nominations Open SOON!